Showing Collections: 81 - 100 of 224

 Abstract Leon Green was named dean of the Northwestern University School of Law in 1929.
 He succeeded John H. Wigmore, and remained in the position until 1947.
 At Northwestern, Green successfully steered the School of Law through some of its most difficult periods, including the years of the Depression and of the Second World War.
 The series consists largely of correspondence and documents relating to the administration of the School of Law.
 The collection of correspondence includes letters to and from...

-Abstract The Walter H. Greg papers span the years 1967-1979 and fill two boxes.
-Included are one folder of biographical materials, one folder of material documenting Gregg's work with the Midwest Institute of Alcohol Studies, teaching files, and publications.
+Abstract The papers of Walter H. Greg (professor of health and physical education at Northwestern University) span the years 1967-1979.
+THe bulk of the collection consists of Greg's teaching files; included are one folder of biographical materials, one folder of material documenting Gregg's work with the Midwest Institute of Alcohol Studies, and publications.

 Abstract The Lois W. Griffiths Papers are arranged in three and one-half boxes, date between 1923 and 1981, and are comprised of small amounts of correspondence and materials relating to Griffith's graduate education, as well as teaching files and publications.
 The teaching files, which comprise the bulk of the papers, contain lecture notes, reading notes, syllabi, schedules, examination questions, and a few student papers.
 The publications include portions of and supporting documentation relating to...

 Abstract Clyde LeClare Grose, a specialist in early modern British history, came to Northwestern University as an Instructor in History in 1916, soon after becoming Chairman of the History Department.
 He remained at Northwestern until his death in 1942.
 Grose was born on April 8, 1889, in Deweyville, Ohio, and spent his childhood on the family farm.
 He and his parents then moved to Findlay, Ohio where he attended high school; he received his bachelor's degree from Findlay College in 1910.
 He went...